jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

-    (v) the amount for which they were sold and the amount of tax charged on that supply; and (vi) such other particulars as may be prescribed; and (b) pay to the Commissioner the amount of tax charged on that supply; and (c) furnish to the person whose goods were sold, details of the information shown on the return referred to in paragraph (a) of this subsection,—
+    (v) the amount for which they were sold and the amount of tax charged on that supply; and (vi) such other particulars as may be prescribed; and (b) pay to the Commissioner the amount of tax charged on that supply; and (c) furnish to the person whose goods were sold, details of the information shown on the return referred to in paragraph (a),—
 (1B) The actions required of a person under subsection (1)(a) to (c) must be completed, on or before— (a) the 28th of the month following the end of the month in which the relevant sale was made, if paragraphs (b) or (c) do not apply; or
-  (b) the 15th day of January, if November is the month in which the relevant sale was made; or (c) the 7th day of May, if March is the month in which the relevant sale was made.
+  (b) 15 January, if November is the month in which the relevant sale was made; or (c) 7 May, if March is the month in which the relevant sale was made.
 (2) Any amount of tax charged on any supply of goods to which this section applies shall be deemed, for the purposes of this Act, to be tax payable and shall be recoverable as a debt due to the Crown.
 (3) A return must contain a notice of the assessment that must be made under section 92B of the Tax Administration Act 1994.